bath-reinforcement-learning-lab/SVERL_icml_2023/README.md

 # Citation

-If you use find this code useful for your research, please consider citing out work:
+If you use find this code useful for your research, please consider citing our work:

 ```
 @inproceedings{beechey2023explaining,